 If you were to look up at the sky on Mercury, the Sun would appear to be twice the size then here on Earth.

-A year on Mercury is just then 88 days long.
+A year on Mercury is just 88 days long.

-The rays from the sun are around seven times stronger on Mercury then on Earth.
+The rays from the sun are around seven times stronger on Mercury than on Earth.

-Mercury is 4,878 Km wide, making it only slightly bigger then our own moon.
+Mercury is 4,878 km wide, making it only slightly bigger than our own moon.

 Despite Mercury being the closest planet to the Sun, Venus is the warmest planet.